redaGit/wk415/20-vm /README.md

 docker logs -f clab-vm-lab-vmx
 ```

-Note that vmx takes around 8mins to boot.
+Note that vmx takes around 8 mins to boot.
 Wait until the below line is seen in the boot logs.

 ```
 2025-03-03 13:41:49,125: launch     INFO     Startup complete in: 0:08:31.546370